Where to Eat in Rome in August

 back to top

-A Special Place Where to Eat in Rome in August - ONLY
+A Special Place Where to Eat in Rome in August (and through the fall too!)

-This setting under the awning at Rome's Teatro dell'Opera is a lovely place to enjoy an outdoor aperitif of seafood and bubbly (or vodka!)
+This setting under the awning at Rome's Teatro dell'Opera is a lovely place to enjoy an outdoor meal.

 The best part?
 You are eating creations by one of Rome's most talented (and nicest) chefs, Alba Esteban Ruiz, of Marzapane, arguably one of the best restaurants in Rome.